Mathieu Araujo

 Biography

 Araujo spent three seasons (2019-21) at Yale, where he served as defensive backs coach (2019-21) and recruiting coordinator (2020-21).
-He was promoted to co-defensive coordinator following the 2021 season prior to moving to Maine.
+He was promoted to co-defensive coordinator following the 2021 season and shortly after was named assistant head coach/defensive coordinator at the University of Maine before accepting a role with the Dolphins.

 Araujo spent two seasons (2017-18) at Boston College where he began his tenure as an intern and was promoted to graduate assistant in 2018.
 He primarily worked with the defensive backs and helped the Eagles reach bowl games in both seasons.
+Boston College had 18 interceptions in each of Araujo's two seasons there, which was tied for fifth in the nation in 2018 and tied for 12th in 2017.

 At Boston College, Araujo coached three draft picks – safety Will Harris (2019, 81st overall, Detroit), cornerback Isaac Yiadom (2018, 99th overall, Denver) and cornerback Kamrin Moore (2019, 189th overall, New Orleans).